This Is the Best USB Microphone

 Size

 One thing that has always bugged me about the Blue Yeti is the bottom padding.
 It doesn’t fully cover the underside of the base, so the mic can easily pick up desk vibrations.
-The nobs that tighten the mic so you can position it at what ever angle you choose easily loosen.
+The knobs that tighten the mic so you can position it at what ever angle you choose easily loosen.
 And while the mic isn’t heavy, it’s much larger than the Wave 3 thanks to the giant base and stand that holds the mic up.
 But the large base makes it sturdy, so if you accidentally knock your hand into it, it will stop physically vibrating quickly.

 Also, one benefit to the latter is that it stands up higher, so you don’t need a separate stand or arm to hold it close to mouth level.
 However, I am short, so this probably won’t apply to taller folks unless they lower their chairs all the way to the ground.